pradac/BIO594_2019/README.md

 • The use of notes or electronic devices to gain an unauthorized advantage during exams
 • Fabricating or falsifying facts, data or references
 • Facilitating or aiding another’s academic dishonesty
-• Submitting the same paper for more than one course without prior approval from the instructors.*
+• Submitting the same paper for more than one course without prior approval from the instructors."*

 STUDENTS WITH DISABILITIES
 Any student with a documented disability is welcome to contact Dr. Prada as early in the semester as possible so that we may arrange reasonable accommodations.
 As part of this process, please be in touch with Disability Services for Students Office at 330 Memorial Union, 401-874-2098 (http://www.uri.edu/disability/dss/)